AnggaR96s/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.